InsaneBroccoli/bf_controller_tuning/markdown/Descriptions_Figures/Gyro_Spectra.md

 ## Filtersettings

-In flight controllers, filters are crucial in reducing sensor noise and providing the PID controller with a clean signal.
-Different types of filters serve different purposes: some get rid of unwanted frequencies, while others effectively target vibration-related noise during flight.
-Using the right combination of different filters are essential for achieving a stable flight and efficient motor behavior.
-One should be Lowpassfilter used as an anti-alising Filter.
-An anti-aliasing filter is important for data recording and analysis.
-It makes sure that very high frequencies do not fold back into the measurable signal during logging.
-However, it does not remove the motor noise that the PID controller sees during flight, because this noise lies well below the anti-aliasing cutoff.
-For that reason, additional filters are necessary to clean up the gyro signal for flight control.
+Filters in flight controllers are essential for reducing sensor noise and providing the PID controller with a clean signal.
+Different filters serve different purposes: some remove unwanted frequencies, while others specifically target vibration-related noise during flight.
+Using the right combination of filters is crucial for achieving stable flight and efficient motor behavior.
+One important filter is the low-pass filter, which should act as an anti-aliasing filter.
+An anti-aliasing filter ensures that very high frequencies do not fold back into the measurable signal during logging.
+However, it does not remove motor noise seen by the PID controller during flight, because this noise lies well below the anti-aliasing cutoff.
+Therefore, additional filters are necessary to clean up the gyro signal for flight control.
+Recommended filters:

-The RPM filter should always be turned on.
-It uses the exact motor RPM values to remove motor harmonics and their multiples very effectively.
-This makes the whole filtering process more precise.
+- RPM Filter: Should always be enabled.
+It uses exact motor RPM values to remove motor harmonics and their multiples very effectively, making the filtering process highly precise.
-The dynamic notch filter is also recommendet to use.
-It automatically adjusts itself to vibration peaks during the flight.
-Therefore, they are very useful for handling changing vibration patterns.
+- Dynamic Notch Filter: Strongly recommended.
+It automatically adjusts to vibration peaks during flight, which is useful for handling changing vibration patterns.
-A fixed gyro notch filter is optional, but for a perfect tune essential.
-It is only useful when all three gyro axes show a strong peak at the same frequency, which usually means a frame or prop resonance.
+- Fixed Gyro Notch Filter: Optional but essential for a perfect tune.
+It is only useful when all three gyro axes show a strong peak at the same frequency, usually indicating a frame or prop resonance.
-The D-term low-pass filter should also be active.
-Since the D-term amplifies high-frequency noise, a cutoff around 80–120 Hz helps keep the motors cool and prevents oscillations.
+- D-Term Low-Pass Filter: Should always be active.
+Since the D-term amplifies high-frequency noise, a cutoff around 80–120 Hz helps keep motors cool and prevents oscillations.

 ## Information of Spectra

 The gyro spectra are very important because they show how much noise and vibration the drone produces at different frequencies.
 This helps you understand which parts of the signal are useful for control and which parts need to be filtered out.
 By looking at the spectra, you can clearly see the motor harmonics, frame vibrations, and other noise peaks that could disturb the PID controller.
 When analysing the spectra, you should pay attention to:

-- Resonance peaks: If all three gyro axes show a peak at the same frequency, it often means a frame or propeller resonance.
+- **Resonance peaks:** If all three gyro axes show a peak at the same frequency, it often means a frame or propeller resonance.
 In this case, a fixed notch filter can be very helpful.
-- Noise floor: A high noise floor means a lot of general vibration or bad filtering.
+- **Noise floor:** A high noise floor means a lot of general vibration or bad filtering.
 A clean noise floor indicates that the filters are working well.
-- Axis differences: If one axis is much noisier than the others, it may indicate mechanical issues like a bent motor shaft, unbalanced prop, or loose screws.
+- **Axis differences:** If one axis is much noisier than the others, it may indicate mechanical issues like a bent motor shaft, unbalanced prop, or loose screws.

 By combining the spectra with the filter settings, you can choose filters that keep the noise low while still allowing fast and responsive control behaviour.